 PPO (Preferred Provider Organization)

-In 2021, 37 percent of all Medicare Advantage plans are PPO plans.
+PPO plans represent 40 percent of all Medicare Advantage plans.

 PPO enrollees generally have more flexibility in which doctors and providers they can see and generally can get care from any provider in the U.S. who accepts Medicare.

 PPOs also have in-network providers (known as preferred providers) as well as have the choice of seeing either in-network or out-of-network providers.
 However, you will likely pay a higher copayment or coinsurance for seeing doctors outside the plans’ preferred provider list.
 In addition, unlike HMOs:

 - You typically don’t need to choose a primary care provider.

 - You generally are not required to get a referral prior to seeing a specialist.

 - You do not need a referral to see an out-of-network provider, however, prior to using a non-network provider you are encouraged to check with the plan whether the service is ‘medically necessary’ and will be covered.

 PPOs also have a maximum limit on out-of-pocket costs.
 In 2023, $8,400 for in-network costs and $12,450 for out-of-network costs.
 Although PPO plans may offer more flexibility, your costs (such as the monthly premium) may likely be higher under a PPO.

 HMO vs PPO – which one is right for me?

 If you prefer to have your care coordinated by a single doctor and do not travel often, an HMO plan might be right for you.
 If you prefer more flexibility, do not want to get referrals for seeing specialists (or you see a lot of specialists), or travel often a PPO plan might be better suited for you given the flexibility in the network provider.